bendrucker/airbyte/airbyte-integrations/connectors/destination-azure-blob-storage/README.md

 - Add a new enum in `AzureBlobStorageFormat'.
 - Modify `spec.json` to specify the configuration of this new format.
 - Update `AzureBlobStorageFormatConfigs` to be able to construct a config for this new format.
-- Create a new package under `io.airbyte.integrations.destination.azure_blob_storage`.
+- Create a new package under `io.airbyte.integrations.destination.azure`.
 - Implement a new `AzureBlobStorageWriter`.
 The implementation can extend `BaseAzureBlobStorageWriter`.
 - Write an acceptance test for the new output format.
 The test can extend `AzureBlobStorageDestinationAcceptanceTest`.